omkarauti11/Real-Time-Traffic-Sign-Detection-With-Voice-Alert/README.md

-Real-Time Detection of Traffic Signs using YOLOv5s object detection algorithm.
-This project incorporates multilingual voice alerts and a user-friendly Tkinter-based GUI with various camera options for enhanced road safety.

 # Real-Time Traffic Sign Detection with Voice Alert

 An advanced real-time traffic sign detection system with voice alert capabilities.
 The project employs YOLOv5 for accurate and swift detection, providing multilingual voice alerts through a user-friendly Tkinter GUI.
 Enhance road safety and driving experience with this comprehensive solution.